MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### BeginDialog

-Starts a new dialog and pushes it onto the dialog stack. `BeginDialog` requires the name of the target dialog, which can be any type of dialog including Adaptive dialog or Waterfall dialog etc.
+Starts a new dialog and pushes it onto the dialog stack.
+The _begin dialog_ action requires the name of the target dialog, which can be any type of dialog including Adaptive dialog or Waterfall dialog etc.

-The `BeginDialog` action defines a property named `ResultProperty` that allows you to specify where to save the results when the dialog ends.
+The _begin dialog_ action defines a property named `ResultProperty` that allows you to specify where to save the results when the dialog ends.

 ``` C#
 new BeginDialog("BookFlightDialog")